leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 - "The Notebook will turn Markdown into pretty-printed documentation."
 - "Markdown does most of what HTML does."
 ---
+## History
+*   Python was created in the early 1990s by Guido van Rossum at Stichting Mathematisch Centrum
+*   (CWI, see https://www.cwi.nl/) in the Netherlands as a successor of a language called ABC.

 ## Python programs are plain text files.

 *   They have the `.py` extension to let everyone (including the operating system)